Cooperation in Peace Operations

 The FBA supports international research on peacekeeping missions.

-The FBA offers a course on civil-military cooperation in EU peace operations and a course on information and intelligence cooperation in multifunctional international operations.
+The FBA offers a course on information and intelligence cooperation in multifunctional international operations.

 - International work